 The shade was made from very old roadmaps, from the days when they were printed on linen paper.
 I’d picked the roadmaps up from a local flea market for just a couple of pounds which was cheaper than if I’d bought gift wrap or craft paper to use instead.

 (Vintage roadmaps are readily available on eBay.
 This is a good place to look if you want one of a particular area.
 I also find elderly relatives often have a stash of unwanted out of date roadmaps.)

-If you are wondering whether a paper map lampshade is a fire hazard.
+If you are wondering whether a repurposed paper map lampshade is a fire hazard.
 The shade of this particular floor lamp is large enough that the paper won’t get near enough to the bulb to get hot.
-Also, modern LED light bulbs don’t get as hot as the old style bulbs.
-However, if you are still not convinced it’s simple enough to spray the map shade with some fire retardant.
+Also, modern LED light bulbs don’t get as hot as old-style bulbs.
+However, if you are still not convinced it’s simple enough to spray the map shade with some fire-retardant.

 What you need to make an upcycled denim floor lamp with a map lampshade

 - Maps – I used 2 vintage roadmaps, but you can use any maps you want.
 I have some free printable vintage maps here that you can download and use.

 - Lampshade frame – Scallop lampshades are easy enough to pick up cheaply in flea markets and thrift shops.

 - Heavy paper or card to make a template

 - Ribbon for trim